 The School provides an educational program based on and taught in accordance with the NSW Education Standards Authority (NESA) syllabuses for Primary Education.
-The Key Learning Areas (KLAs) are English, Mathematics, Science and Technology, Human Society and its Environment, Creative Arts and Personal Development, Health and Physical Education.
+The Key Learning Areas (KLAs) are English, Mathematics, Science and Technology, Human Society and its Environment, Creative Arts and Personal Development, Health and Physical Education and Languages.

-The Curriculum is structured around the outcomes and content for each learning area and general capabilities for learning across the curriculum including literacy, numeracy, information and communication technology, critical and creative thinking, ethical behaviour, personal and social competence and intercultural understanding.
+The Curriculum is structured around the outcomes and content for each KLA and provide multiple opportunities for students to demonstrate their understanding through assessment.
+The curriculum incorporates a focus on capabilities and priorities, including literacy, numeracy, digital literacy, critical and creative thinking, ethical understanding, intercultural understanding, and personal and social capability.

 The school took part in a number of competitions beyond the school designed to extend and challenge all students involved.
-Quite a number of students took part in the Premier's Reading Challenge and senior students took part in Write a Book in a day.
+Quite a number of students took part in the Premier's Reading Challenge and senior students took part in the annual Newcastle Permanent Mathematics Competition.
 School based competitions such as science design challenges and environmental sustainability projects in our Stage 2 and 3 classes were also popular and produced innovation and creative thinking.
 These challenges took many different forms from video to physical prototype.

-In 2023 our school continued to foster a greater student awareness of stewardship of the earth with students maintaining the school composting and food propagation stations.
+In 2024 our school continued to foster a greater student awareness of stewardship of the earth with students maintaining the school composting and food propagation stations.
 Students continue to show environmental responsibility by reducing their lunch box packaging, caring for our outside environment by planting and weeding in our gardens and using water sparingly.

-The opportunity for external Debating and Public Speaking competitions across our All Saints Cluster resumed in 2023.
-Our students were involved in inter-school Public Speaking, and Spelling and Maths Bees challenges as well as in their own classrooms with class presentations demanding an oral component.
+The opportunity for external Debating and Public Speaking competitions across our Lower Hunter Cluster continued in 2024.
+Our students were involved in Spelling and Maths Bees challenges as well as in their own classrooms with class presentations demanding an oral component.
 This challenged students with support and showed great talent amongst our students several being successful at regional level and competing at the diocesan level.

-A directed whole school focus on sustained and continuous student improvement continues in 2023.
+A directed whole school focus on sustained and continuous student improvement continues in 2024.
 Using the work of Lynn Sharrett "Clarity" and with the guidance of the school Pedagogical Mentor we implemented the 14 parameters of system and school improvement.
 We began unpacking parameters 1, 14, and 6.
 This focused us on our shared beliefs and understandings, the shared responsibility and accountability and the case management approach specific to the teaching and learning in our school.
 We revised the parameters and continue to embed learning Intentions, Success Criteria, and descriptive feedback to enhance student achievement across the Key Learning Areas of English, Mathematics and Religion.
-In 2023 we also continued with case management meetings as regular components of our staff meeting time with a set process for initial and follow up discussion.
+In 2024 we also continued with case management meetings as regular components of our staff meeting time with a set process for initial and follow up discussion.